denten-books/plain-text/0-chapter.md

-not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality diverge and intersect in arbitrary ways.
-These fields lie in relation to specific communities of practice, which often do not in themselves employ a controlled vocabulary.
-What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
-An engineer's use of the words "code" and "poetry" differs from that of a poet's.
-And yet an engineer by day can also become a poet by night.
-The changing contexts evoke the corresponding shift in operational definitions.
+not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality intersect and diverge in arbitrary ways.

+### Experiment

-As consequence of its commitment to engaged materialism, *Plain Text* shares in the experimental turn affecting a range of humanistic disciplines.
+As consequence of its commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a range of humanistic disciplines.
 Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard, was one of the first physicians to argue for the necessity of experimentation in medical practice.
 "We cannot separate the two things," he wrote, "head and hand."
 He goes on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
 "We shall reach really fruitful and luminous generalizations about vital phenomena only in so far as we ourselves experiment and, in hospitals, amphitheaters, or laboratories stir the fetid or throbbing ground of life" [@bernard_introduction_1957, 3-15].

 Take the hypothetical example of a media scholar analyzing the last few decades of photography without grasping the fundamentals of electronic photo-detectors,